MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 MLPs have historically paid out all cash flow that they brought in and would finance their operations with additional secondary offerings and issuance of debt as needed.
 This is in contrast to regular companies when after they become profitable, start to finance their operations with retained earnings.

 Investors got a wake-up call at the end of 2014 when commodity prices plummeted and found these firms were just way too debt heavy for the yield they were providing to investors.
 Correspondingly, the prices plummeted and yields rose.
+Dividends were cut, and prices fell some more in a circle of death that seems to have ended by late 2020.

 Environmental, Social, Governance (ESG) and Index Investing Impact